Vanguard 1

 Freud in the outback

 I didn’t much like reading Freud.
-For a modern woman, a city girl, sexually comfortable and emotionally astute, a philosophy syllabus that persisted with Sigmund Freud’s essays on psychoanalysis, felt lazy, musty, oh so very masculine.
+For a modern woman, a city girl, a philosophy syllabus that persisted with his endless essays on psychoanalysis felt lazy, musty, oh so very masculine.

 The flaw